This post may contain affiliate links. To read our affiliate policy, click here.

-Unlike chemical filters that absorb UV radiation, mineral filters – zinc oxide and titanium dioxide – reflect or scatter UV radiation.
+Unlike chemical filters that absorb UV radiation, mineral filters – zinc oxide and titanium dioxide – reflect, or scatter, UV radiation.
 However, reportedly, while they are both effective against UVB rays, zinc oxide is more effective for UVA-I and UVA-II (source and source).

 Also, generally recognized as safe, neither zinc oxide nor titanium dioxide is known to have any negative health effects.
 However, please know that when inhaled as dust, powder or aerosol, zinc oxide and titanium dioxide may cause harm to lungs (source).
 This is one of the reasons I do not advocate adult or baby sunscreen sprays.
-(Read on to see other reasons for choosing a sun lotion for kids over spray!)
+(Read on to see other reasons for choosing sun lotion for kids over spray!)

-What You Want to Know about Your Baby Sunscreen SPF
+Know This About Your Baby Sunscreen SPF

 First, the FDA warns against adopting a popular misconception that the sun protection factor (SPF) equals the duration of solar exposure.
 Rather than time, SPF relates to the amount of solar exposure, impacted by many factors, for example, sun intensity.
 Indeed, one hour of sun exposure at 9 am may result in the same amount of solar energy as 15 minutes of exposure at 1 pm.
-Bottom line, an SPF 15 does not mean you can stay in the sun 15 hours without getting sunburn.
+Bottom line, an SPF 15 does not mean you can stay in the sun for 15 hours without getting sunburn.